Discover the village of Les Vignes in the heart of the Tarn river Canyon

 The Saint-Préjet hamlet

 On the other side of Les Vignes, from the bridge on the left bank, you will see the hamlet of Saint Préjet with its slate-roofed church.
-Near the village, admire the ruins of the castles of Dolan and Blanquefort on the foothills of the two Causses highlands surrounding it.
+Near the village, admire the ruins of the castel of Dolan and Blanquefort on the foothills of the two Causses highlands surrounding it.